 If clinical criteria and in-office test results are inconclusive, the discharge may be cultured for fungi and trichomonads.

 The vulva should be kept as clean as possible.
 Soaps and unnecessary topical preparations (eg, feminine hygiene sprays) should be avoided.
 If a soap is needed, a hypoallergenic soap should be used.
 Intermittent use of ice packs or warm sitz baths (with or without baking soda) may reduce soreness and pruritus.
+Flushing the genital area with lukewarm water may also provide relief.
 If chronic vulvar inflammation is due to being bedbound or incontinent, better vulvar hygiene may help.

 If symptoms are moderate or severe or do not respond to other measures, drugs may be needed.
-For pruritus, topical corticosteroids (eg, 1% hydrocortisone bid prn) can be applied to the vulva but not into the vagina.
+For pruritus, topical corticosteroids (eg, 1% hydrocortisone twice a day as needed) can be applied to the vulva but not into the vagina.
 Oral antihistamines lessen pruritus and cause drowsiness, helping patients sleep.